RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

       - This pile refers to Passenger_Id, Age, Fare.
       - This is because these tend to be unique, meaning instead of grouping them , it is better to see if there is a trend (e.g. whether survival increases with age)
-      - The data will also be grouped into 4 sections to see if a specific range of values (e.g. age between 0 - 20) would provide a higher probability of survival
+      - The data will also be grouped into a few different columns to see if a specific range of values (e.g. age between 0 - 20) would provide a higher probability of survival
     - Pile 2: Determine Probability of survival
       - This pile refers to Pclass, Sex, SibSp, Parch and Embarked
       - These piles generally only have a few unique options, meaning passenger can be easily grouped into them